AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

    Sets a vector of conserved moiety values.

-   *Note* This method currently only updates the conserved moeity values, it does not update the initial species condition from which the values were calculated.
+   *Note* This method currently only updates the conserved moiety values, it does not update the initial species condition from which the values were calculated.

    If the index vector is not given, then the values vector treated as a vector of all